Py-Contributors/AlgorithmsAndDataStructure/.github/ISSUE_TEMPLATE/create-an-issue.md

 assignees: ''

 ---
 Please fill all details for a better explanation of the issue.
 Add files to the proper folder.
+Ask for Assigned before making PR.

 **Title** -